Halep not one to indulge in runaway dreams

 “I’m trying to adjust on this surface as much as possible.
 I have the courage to say maybe I have a chance to win this title.
 But I don’t want to focus on that.
 I just want to focus match by match.”

-So did she think her chances of winning the title had improved following the exit of players such as Wozniacki and twice Wimbledon winner Petra Kvitova?
+So did she think her chances of winning the title had improved after the exit of players such as last year’s champion Garbine Muguruza, Wozniacki and twice Wimbledon winner Petra Kvitova?

 “Well, (it) doesn’t affect me; doesn’t mean that I will win the tournament because they lost.
 (It) can happen also to me.
 I’m just trying to stay there point by point, just thinking positive, nothing else,” she added with a wry smile.

-Reporting by Pritha Sarkar, editing by Clare Fallon
+Reporting by Pritha Sarkar, editing by Clare Fallon and Ken Ferris